 Price said the goal is to get the cemetery back to normal before Memorial Day.
-The damage estimate, which includes repairs, labor and replacement
+The damage estimate, which includes repairs, labor and replacement costs, is $15,000.

 In addition, 35 American flags were uprooted and strewn about.
 The flags were some that volunteers, many of whom are veterans, place at the graves of U.S. servicemen in advance of Memorial Day.
 After the vandalism, the flags were replaced and replanted.

 To reach Andrew Amelinckx: